 5 Takeaways From StackState Customer Reviews on G2

-When we asked our customers to write reviews about their experiences working with us, we weren’t sure what kind of response we’d get.
-After reading the first wave of submission, we’re humbled by the response.
-It has totally exceeded our expectations, both in the speed of response, the thoughtfulness of the comments and the overall positive ratings they gave us.
+When we asked our customers to write reviews about their experiences in using our observability platform, we weren’t sure what kind of response we’d get.
+After reading the first wave of submissions, we’re humbled.
+Our customer reviews have totally exceeded our expectations, both in the speed of response, the thoughtfulness of the comments and the overall positive ratings our customers gave us.
 You can see all the details for yourself here.
 There are some great headlines and really interesting themes that emerge from the reviews.

 The quick top-level stats:

 Average rating of 4.6 out of 5 (higher than Dynatrace, AppDynamics, DataDog and New Relic!)

 10 customer reviews submitted and published within two weeks

 Even better than ratings were the review headlines that our customers came up with, including:

 Hands on mentality with an innovative approach for topology-powered observability

 The Missing Link for our Monitoring / Observability / Metrics